afzhussain1/final-group-assignment-python-code/README.md

     ```bash
     python main.py
     ```

-    ### main.py
-This is the main script where the application is initialized and run.
-It contains the primary class `YouTubeApp` and its methods.

-### user_interface.py
-This file contains the `UserInterFace` class, which manages the user interface components.

-### styling.py
-This file contains the `Styling` class, which is responsible for the application's visual styles and themes.

-### requirements.txt
-This file lists the dependencies required to run the application, such as `transformers`, `torch`, `tk`, `pillow`, and `opencv-python`.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 2. **Login or Signup**:
     - Enter a username and password to log in or sign up.